phl3b/hevyconnect/README.md

 - View and inspect FIT file contents
 - Automatic exercise name matching to Garmin exercise database
 - Calorie estimation based on workout duration and volume

+## Known Issues / Unresolved

+- Hevy doesn't export the time per exercise (and rest), so we put standard 1 minute timer.
+You can adjust later in Garmin Connect if needed.
+- If the Exercise is wrongly named: check/edit the Lookup Table JSON location in `public/exercise-lookup-table.json`.
+This file is the mapping between exercises in Garmin and Hevy (Garmin doesn't allow free-form text, so all exercises are mapped).

 ## Complete Workflow Guide